 While I chose Alexa for round one, the advantage of developing a Google Assistant action versus Alexa is the ubiquity of Android.
 That said, several auto makers are adding Alexa to their cars, which was my original vision for Air Charter Amy two years ago, albeit with Siri.

 With Watson we built our own natural language model using our own data.
 With Alexa, Amazon owns and controls the natural language model.
 In practice, if Watson didn’t understand something we just trained it to be smarter.
 That’s not possible with Alexa since Amazon controls the AI algorithm but Alexa is quite good at speech recognition and getting better all the time.

 Just 20 years ago ecommerce was a novelty, no enterprise would entrust its data to “the cloud”, and streaming media was, well, it wasn’t.
 Early adopters Amazon, SalesForce, and NetFlix jumped in and are today’s market leaders.

 While we made Amy for the jet charter business, her information gathering capabilites can be used in other businesses that use calendar and contact information too.

 Air Charter Amy is available in the US, Canada, and UK Amazon Alexa stores.

-Contact us if you’re thinking about adding voice AI to multichannel mix.
+Contact us if you’re thinking about adding voice AI to your sales or support capabilities.